Deir Yassin massacre: Beginning of attack

 Abu Mahmoud, a survivor, told the BBC in 1998 that he did hear the warning.
 Aref Samir stated that he didn't hear the warning:

 If a warning was read out it was obscured due to the sounds of heavy gunfire and few, if any, villagers heard it.

 Irgun and Lehi commanders had believed the residents would flee, but the fighters encountered resistance.
 The residents did not realize that the point of the attack was conquest, thinking it was just a raid.
 The villagers' sniper fire from higher positions in the west, especially from the mukhtar's house, effectively contained the attack.
 Some Lehi units went for help from the Haganah's Camp Schneller in Jerusalem.
 The men had no experience of attacking an Arab village in daylight, and lacked support weapons.
-Following an order from Benzion Cohen, the Irgun commander, they resorted to house-to-house attacks, throwing grenades into every house before charging in and spraying the rooms with automatic fire.
+Following an order from Ben-Zion Cohen, the Irgun commander, they resorted to house-to-house attacks, throwing grenades into every house before charging in and spraying the rooms with automatic fire.

 The Lehi forces slowly advanced, engaging in house-to-house fighting.
 In addition to Arab resistance, they also faced other problems; weapons failed to work, a few tossed hand grenades without pulling the pin, and a Lehi unit commander, Amos Kenan, was wounded by his own men.
 In an interview decades later, Yachin claimed "To take a house, you had either to throw a grenade or shoot your way into it.
 If you were foolish enough to open doors, you got shot down—sometimes by men dressed up as women, shooting out at you in a second of surprise."
 Meanwhile, the Irgun force on the other side of the village was also having a difficult time.
 It took about two hours of house-to-house fighting to reach the center of the village.